Richard-Sti/csiborgtools/README.md

 # CSiBORG analysis tools

 ## TODO
-- [ ] Read in as float32 instead of float16?
+- [x] Read in as float32 instead of float16?
+Especially positions.
 - [ ] Try to fit a halo.